Confused about Making Tax Digital? Don't worry, we're here to shed some light on what Making Tax Digital actually means for you and your business.

 Myth 1: Making Tax Digital has been postponed

-The pilot of the initiative is already well underway and the government is sticking to the roadmap - at least for MTD for VAT which starts in April 2019.
-From then, businesses with a turnover above the VAT threshold are required to keep digital records and submit quarterly returns for VAT purposes only.
+Although the chancellor, Philip Hammond, has said that the roll out of MTD to other taxes will not happen before 2021, MTD for VAT started as planned on 1 April 2019.
+Businesses with a turnover above the VAT threshold are now required to keep digital records and submit quarterly returns for VAT purposes only.

 Make sure your business is MTD-compliant with award-winning software for small businesses from FreeAgent.